lorettachanlt/swift-style-guide/README.markdown

 }
 ```

-For functions with long signatures, add line breaks at appropriate points and add an extra indent on subsequent lines:
+For functions with ~~long signatures, add line breaks at appropriate points~~ three or more parameters, add line break for each parameter and an indent appropriately:

 ```swift
 func reticulateSplines(spline: [Double], adjustmentFactor: Double,